jdutronc/Stock_Analysis_Assignment/README.md

 <br> $DQ in particular overperformed and even topped the industry with an annual return of 199%, way above industry weighted average return of 60%.

-<br> Click image to enlarge
+Click image to enlarge

 <br>

 <br>

 <img align="left" vertical-align="top" src="Resources/2018.png" width="300">
-<br> On the contrary, 2018 was a very tough year and only 2 tickers posted a positive return: $ENPH and $RUN, each above 80% YoY.
+On the contrary, 2018 was a very tough year and only 2 tickers posted a positive return: $ENPH and $RUN, each above 80% YoY.
 The industry posted a weighted average return of 7% YoY but looking more closely we can see that $ENPH and $RUN had strong positive returns with high trading volumes that heavily skew the average.
 The other 10 tickers in our analysis posted a weighted average of -31% YoY, and unfortunately for Steve's parents $DQ strongly underperformed with an annual return of -60%.

 <br> Click image to enlarge